Allegro MicroSystems, Inc. (ALGM) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the company had gained 13.76% over the past month, outpacing the Computer and Technology sector's gain of 2.44% and the S&P 500's gain of 3.34% in that time.
+Prior to today's trading, shares of the company had gained 29.43% over the past month.
+This has outpaced the Computer and Technology sector's gain of 2.78% and the S&P 500's gain of 2.65% in that time.

-Wall Street will be looking for positivity from Allegro MicroSystems, Inc. as it approaches its next earnings report date.
-This is expected to be August 1, 2023.
-In that report, analysts expect Allegro MicroSystems, Inc. to post earnings of $0.37 per share.
-This would mark year-over-year growth of 54.17%.
-Meanwhile, our latest consensus estimate is calling for revenue of $275 million, up 26.29% from the prior-year quarter.
+Allegro MicroSystems, Inc. will be looking to display strength as it nears its next earnings release, which is expected to be August 1, 2023.
+On that day, Allegro MicroSystems, Inc. is projected to report earnings of $0.37 per share, which would represent year-over-year growth of 54.17%.
+Our most recent consensus estimate is calling for quarterly revenue of $275 million, up 26.29% from the year-ago period.

 ALGM's full-year Zacks Consensus Estimates are calling for earnings of $1.40 per share and revenue of $1.03 billion.
 These results would represent year-over-year changes of +9.38% and +9.28%, respectively.

-It is also important to note the recent changes to analyst estimates for Allegro MicroSystems, Inc.These recent revisions tend to reflect the evolving nature of short-term business trends.
+It is also important to note the recent changes to analyst estimates for Allegro MicroSystems, Inc.Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Allegro MicroSystems, Inc. currently has a Zacks Rank of #2 (Buy).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Allegro MicroSystems, Inc. is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, Allegro MicroSystems, Inc. is holding a Forward P/E ratio of 33.24.
-This represents a premium compared to its industry's average Forward P/E of 26.22.
+Digging into valuation, Allegro MicroSystems, Inc. currently has a Forward P/E ratio of 37.26.
+This valuation marks a premium compared to its industry's average Forward P/E of 28.36.

 The Electronics - Semiconductors industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 173, putting it in the bottom 32% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 162, which puts it in the bottom 36% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.